leanprover-community/llm/README.md

 # llm
-Interfacing with Large Langauge Models (remote and local) from Lean.
+Interfacing with Large Language Models (remote and local) from Lean.